Noah091213/Semester-project-3-Throwbot/README.md

 ### Installation

 Step-by-step guide on how to install and run the project.
-If changes need to be made and pushed to github use the SSH key instead

 ```bash
 # Example to download and run